 Intentional use of data to drive instructional decisions: Teachers plan and deliver instruction informed though frequent assessment where school leadership and teachers analyze assessments and plan instruction for scholars to master the individual standards embedded within them.
 Daily, weekly, and trimester-based systems are put in place to monitor the effectiveness of instruction and scholar learning.
 Teacher-created and curriculum-generated assessments are used to inform the weekly lesson plans.
 On a more formal basis, Interim Assessments are administered frequently three times a year to inform instruction and the scope and sequence of instruction is modified based on the scholar performance data on in Interim Assessments.
 For instance, if Interim Assessments data demonstrates that our scholars have not mastered a specific content standard, we will modify our lesson plans, re-teach and assess the content standards once again until we reach mastery.
-We expect scholars at Equitas Academy to perform competitively on state and nationally-normed assessment.
+We expect scholars at EQ3 to perform competitively on state and nationally-normed assessment.
 We expect to reach the ambitious and measurable goals outlined in the school's accountability plan (see Elements 2/3 for further detail).
 For this to be possible, a thoughtful, sequential series of frequent assessments continuously informs leadership and staff as to the efficacy of the instructional program and scholar supports, and guides all decisions in a time-effective and proactive manner for every scholar.

-Network leadership team and centralized staff supporting school site School Director and School Operations Manager from Day One allows the Charter School to focus and meet our high academic standards: Based on successful urban charter schools throughout the nation, Equitas Academy made a strategic decision to launch in Year 1 with a leadership team that included a School Director (then called a Director of Curriculum and Instruction), focused solely on the academic program, a School Operations Manager, focused solely on facilities, finance/accounting and operations, and an Executive Director (now called CEO), overseeing all functions and providing extra intensive support to the academic and operations functions.
+The Network leadership team and centralized staff supporting school site School Director and School Operations Manager from Day One allows the Charter School to focus and meet our high academic standards: Based on successful urban charter schools throughout the nation, EQ3 made a strategic decision to launch in Year 1 with a leadership team that included a School Director (then called a Director of Curriculum and Instruction), focused solely on the academic program, a School Operations Manager, focused solely on facilities, finance/accounting and operations, and an Executive Director (now called CEO), overseeing all functions and providing extra intensive support to the academic and operations functions.
 As we have strategically grown to five schools, we have continued to ensure that our organizational structure includes intensive support that enables our staff to excel in what they do best - our educators focus on education while our operational staff focus on key infrastructure and efficiencies both at the school site level and across our Network.
 We believe this model has been critical to our success.

-SUCCESS OF THE SCHOOL'S EDUCATIONAL PROGRAM IN MEETING THE SPECIFIC NEEDS OF ITS STUDENT POPULATION in the same Pico-Union community, as well as her extensive education experience and research - is a clear success.
+SUCCESS OF THE SCHOOL'S EDUCATIONAL PROGRAM IN MEETING THE SPECIFIC NEEDS OF ITS STUDENT POPULATION

+As evidenced by the data and external reviews detailed above, EQ3 - which was designed originally by our Founder and CEO, Malka Borrego, based on her experience growing up in the same Pico-Union community, as well as her extensive education experience and research - is a clear success.
 While our organization is committed to continuous improvement and constant self-reflection, we are incredibly proud of our success to date and the lives we are helping to change in this community.